 Verification for manufacturing, assembly, inspection, and market promotion

-The design and manufacturing verification of automotive, satellite, and missile should adopt the RP method initially, which will greatly reduce the system design and manufacture difficulty.
+The design and manufacturing verification of automotive, aerospace, electronics and medical devices should adopt the RP method initially, which will greatly reduce the system design and manufacture difficulty.

 For complex parts, The R.P. can be used to determine the optimum process of RP.